ManindraDeMel/Chatbot/README.md

             return False
         return True
 ```
-Currently the database filters out URL's and makes sure the message length is appropiate and exists.
+Currently the database filters out URL's and makes sure the message length is appropriate and exists.

 Similarly in the get_training_data.py file also has path parameters that need to be addressed
 ```python
 header = r'D:/Data/ChatBot/database/'
 Extract_data(10000, [header + r'2015-01.db', header + r'2015-02.db']).sort_data()
 ```
 The header is the directory of all the databases the generator file has created.
 Futhermore, the second parameter of the Extract data class will need to be modified depending on the amount of databases created.
-I will most likely optimize this in a future update so python simply reads the filenames in tthe header directory with the extension of .db.
+I will most likely optimize this in a future update so python simply reads the filenames in the header directory with the extension of .db.